-Ninety-five per cent of fashion companies aren’t paying the workers in their supply chains a living wage, according to the latest instalment of Baptist World Aid’s annual Ethical Fashion Report.
+Ninety per cent of fashion companies aren’t able to evidence paying any of the workers in their supply chains a living wage, according to the latest instalment of Baptist World Aid’s annual Ethical Fashion Report.

-2021 marks the end of the first round of Australia’s Modern Slavery Act, with a significant number of businesses now required to disclose their work addressing forced and child labour in their supply chains.
-Despite this new impetus, the Ethical Fashion Report found that efforts to empower garment workers, and particularly the payment of living wages, continue to reflect the industry’s unwillingness to accept responsibility for garment workers’ wages.
+Australia’s Modern Slavery Act launched in 2019, which means a significant number of businesses are now required to disclose their work addressing forms of modern slavery, including forced and child labour in their supply chains.
+Despite this impetus, the Ethical Fashion Report found that efforts to empower garment workers, and particularly the payment of living wages, continue to reflect the industry’s unwillingness to accept responsibility for garment workers’ wages.

-Fashion companies have failed to see their responsibility for raising workers’ wages for some time.
-They believe that as the factory employs the workers, the factory can determine the price they charge companies.
+Fashion companies have failed to take meaningful action acknowledging their responsibility for raising workers’ wages for some time.
+Some believe that as the factory employs the workers, the factory is solely responsible for determining the price they charge companies.

-While it makes sense, it is wrong.
-Fashion is in a ‘race to the bottom’.
-If suppliers charge higher prices—resulting in a living wage for workers—companies will simply find a cheaper supplier.
+While it makes sense to some, it is wrong.
+Fashion is in a race to the bottom.
+If suppliers charge higher prices—resulting in a living wage for workers—many companies will simply find a cheaper supplier.
+This is not only a risk to suppliers who lose business if they don’t deliver competitive costs; it’s also a risk to producing countries’ economies that have minimum wages well below a living wage in order to protect industries like fashion, which drive strong exports.
 The reason you can buy a shirt for the same price as a chocolate bar is that costs are being cut along the supply chain.
-Usually, it’s the garment workers who are forced to work unpaid overtime or accept below-minimum wages to meet the demands of the companies whose clothes they sew.
+Usually, it’s the garment workers who are forced to work unpaid overtime or accept low wages to meet the demands of the companies whose clothes they sew.

 When you’re making poverty-level wages on a temporary or zero-hour contract in an area with a high level of poverty, you know you’re replaceable.
 You know too, that your power to negotiate is severely limited.

-Despite the number of companies with a public commitment to pay a living wage to workers doubling in the last two years, Baptist World Aid found that action is still slow.
+Despite the number of companies with a public commitment to pay a living wage to workers more than doubling in the last two years, Baptist World Aid found that action is still slow.

 But the conversation is changing.
-Companies are increasingly being told by organisations like Baptist World Aid, governments, and importantly, consumers, that they are not devoid of responsibility for garment worker wellbeing.
+Companies are increasingly being told by organisations like Baptist World Aid, governments, and importantly, shoppers, that they are not devoid of responsibility for garment worker wellbeing.